backengineering/ToolsetChanger/README.md

 # ToolsetChanger
-A simple python script is used to change the toolset of the visual studio project
+A simple python script is used to change the toolset of the Visual Studio project

 ## Usage